ssiemonsma/Pose_Driven_Image_Generation/README.md

 The entire project is implemented in PyTorch.

 ## Installation of Dependencies
-(Note: I still need to update requirements.txt before you do this)
+(Note: I still need to update requirements.txt before you do this!!!
+This will be completed and validated on a fresh virtual environment before the deadline.)
 This project was validated with Python 3.8.8 on Linux.
 All of the project dependencies are located requirements.txt and can be installed with:
 > pip install -r requirements.txt